-James Sigel is an associate in the Appellate and Supreme Court practice group.
+James Sigel is a partner in the Appellate and Supreme Court practice group.

-Mr. Sigel has had nine oral arguments in the Ninth Circuit and the California appellate courts.
+James has had ten oral arguments in the Ninth Circuit and the California appellate courts.
 His successful oral argument in the Ninth Circuit resulted in a victory for his client UPS in False Claims litigation that had been ongoing for more than a decade.
 Among his other victories, he defeated a class action against a leading consumer electronics corporation, secured a win for a major beverage company defending against a monopolization claim, and prevailed in another antitrust claim involving an alleged conspiracy in the shipment industry.
-Mr. Sigel also maintains an active pro bono practice, having briefed and argued appeals involving constitutional, criminal, and immigration issues.
+James also maintains an active pro bono practice, having briefed and argued appeals involving constitutional, criminal, and immigration issues.

-Before joining Morrison and Foerster, Mr. Sigel clerked on the U.S. Supreme Court for Justice Sonia Sotomayor from 2014 - 2015.
-Before the Supreme Court, Mr. Sigel clerked for Judge David Tatel on the D.C.
+Before joining Morrison and Foerster, James clerked on the U.S. Supreme Court for Justice Sonia Sotomayor from 2014 - 2015.
+Before the Supreme Court, James clerked for Judge David Tatel on the D.C.
 Circuit, Justice Goodwin Liu on the California Supreme Court, and Judge Stephen Reinhardt at the Ninth Circuit.

 (9th Cir.)
 Successfully argued and briefed appeal securing dismissal of False Claims Act lawsuit.